cd0800/2025-SE-CD-IntroToPython/docs/0. Functions_Variables/Exercises/problem1.md

 - Run your program with `python indoor.py`.
 Type `THIS IS CS50` and press ++enter++.
 Your program should output `this is cs50`.
 - Run your program with `python indoor.py`.
 Type `50` and press ++enter++.
 Your program should output `50`.

-If you run into an error saying your file cannot be opened, retrace your steps to be sure that you are inside your `lesson_0` folder and have saved your `indoor.py` file there.
+If you run into an error saying your file cannot be opened, retrace your steps to be sure that you are inside your `function_variables` folder and have saved your `indoor.py` file there.
 Remember how?

 You can execute the below to check your code using `pytest` from the root directory.

 ```
-pytest .\tests\lesson_0\test_indoor.py
+pytest .\tests\function_variables\test_indoor.py
 ```

 A green output from running the test means it was successful.
 A red output means there is a bug in your code that you need to fix.